mollerhoj/Scandinavian-ULMFiT/README.md

-# Danish ULMFiT
+# Scandinavian ULMFiT

 Inductive transfer learning has greatly impacted computer vision, but existing approaches in NLP still require task-specific modifications and training from scratch.

 This repository contains the weights for the embedding layer of a UMLFiT language model that can be used as the first step in fine-tuning any Natural Language Processing task.

-The weights were trained on 90% of all text in the Danish Wikipedia as per 3.
+The weights were trained on 90% of all text in the corresponding language wikipedia as per 3.
 July 2018.
 The remaining 10% was used for validation.

+# Supported Languages:

+- Danish

+Trained on 78,373,122 tokens, and validated on 7,837,310 tokens.
+We achieve a perplexity of 30.9.

+- Norwegian

-We achieve a perplexity of 30.9 on the validation data.
+Trained on 80,284,231 tokens, and validated on 8,920,387 tokens.
+We achieve a perplexity of 26.31.

+Training even higher performance models is possible, but require more (costly) training time.
+If you need a model with higher performance, feel free to contact us.

 ### Paper